-To support this new cyber service business model, enterprises must adopt and adapt a best practice approach to Digital Transformation (DX).
-The DX program must deliver a proactive, collaborative and balanced approach for adopting and operationalizing the incremental improvements to stabilize, optimize, secure and improve an enterprise digital service portfolio.
+To support this new cyber service business model, enterprises must adopt and adapt a best practice approach to operating as a Digital Enterprise.
+The digital enterprise workforce must deliver a proactive, collaborative and balanced approach for adopting and operationalizing the incremental improvements to stabilize, optimize, secure and improve an enterprise digital service portfolio.